Will you have to pay for adult social care support?

 By law we can ask people that receive adult social care services to contribute to the cost of the support they receive.
 These contributions help us to continue to provide adult social care services to the growing number of people who need them.
 Everyone will be offered a financial assessment to work out how much they can afford to pay towards the cost of their care.

 What does a financial assessment involve?

 You can complete our financial assessment form to see how much you may need to contribute.
-Completion of the form may take up to 40 minutes.
+It may take up to 40 minutes to complete a form.